-Given these uptime requirements, 24/7 linear broadcasters should plan on purchasing professional-grade equipment, including hardware encoders.
-This type of equipment is manufactured with higher tolerances and is suited to 24/7 streaming.
+Given these requirements, 24/7 linear broadcasters should plan on purchasing professional-grade equipment, including hardware encoders.
+This type of equipment is designed specifically for 24/7 streaming Invest in gear that’s manufactured with higher tolerances and is suited for continuous streaming.

-You can learn more in our guide to live streaming equipment.
+You can learn more about this in our guide to live streaming equipment.